LukePappa/Ourism/text.md

-Being transcends, grounds, and is everything.
+This is being.
 I am one with it.